WordPress/gutenberg/README.md

 ## Getting started

-Get hands on with the block editor, check out the [Block Editor live demo](https://wordpress.org/gutenberg/) that allows you to play with a test instance of the editor.
+Get hands on, check out the [Block Editor live demo](https://wordpress.org/gutenberg/) to play with a test instance of the editor.

 ### Using Gutenberg